rust-stuco/lectures/week8/ownership_p2.md

 ![bg right 50%](../images/week8/frames/0.png)

-Inspired by the stack:
+What if we say that data is "owned" by the stack frame?
-- Local variable "owned by" stack frame
+* One stack frame (owner) per variable
-- One stack frame (owner) per variable
+* Data is dropped on function return
-- Dropped on function return
+* Very similar to our previous model!

 <!-- Speaker notes: